 Store Locator Plus comes with a variety of styles to provide a basic style framework that will attempt to match your locator page to various WordPress themes installed on your site.
-You can see the list of Plugin Styles under the Store Locator Plus Settings / View panel.
+You can see the list of Locator Styles under the Store Locator Plus Settings / View panel.
 The inner slide bar will show you more.

 To create a locator page that has a zip/postal code search box, a map of your locations, and the results list put the [slplus] shortcode on a page or post.